gift-y/gift-y/README.md

-- 👋 Hi, I’m Jael Gifty
+- 👋 Hi, Jael Gifty here
-- 👀 I’m interested in web design and development
+- 👀 Interested in web design and development
-- 🌱 I’m currently learning CS in KNUST
+- 🌱 A Product Designer and Tech Geek
 - 💞️ I’m looking forward to making the most collabs
-- 📫 Reach me on jaelgifty@gmail.com
+- 📫 Reach me on jaelgifty.dev@gmail.com

 <!---
 gift-y/gift-y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.